 Replace the filters

-Another job your tune-up could include is changing the filters that remove debris from your fuel and oil and clean the air that makes everything function.
+Another job that’s important is changing the filters of your fuel tank and oil and cleaning the air that makes everything function.

-First, you might check your engine air filter, which is responsible for cleaning the air that creates combustion within your engine.
-You’ll generally notice you aren’t receiving the same fuel efficiency when it’s time for a new engine air filter.
+First, you might check your engine air filter.
+This is because the filter is responsible for cleaning the air that creates combustion within your engine.
+You’ll notice you aren’t receiving the same fuel efficiency when it’s time for a new engine air filter.

 Next, your tune-up might include changing your oil filter, a device that removes contaminants from your engine oil that could cause premature wear to internal components.
 Then it might include your fuel filter, which removes debris from your gasoline.
-Both of these filters require changing at regular intervals, so your mechanic is sure to check them when giving your car a tune-up.
+Both of these filters require changing at regular intervals.
+Therefore, your mechanic is sure to check them when giving your car a tune-up.

-Finally, it’s a good idea to check the cabin air filter, which cleans the air you breathe when driving the car.
-Changing this filter won’t alter how the vehicle performs, but it prevents you from inhaling dust, exhaust fumes, and pollen throughout your travels.
+Finally, it’s important to check the cabin air filter, which cleans the air you breathe when driving the car.
+Changing this filter won’t alter how the vehicle performs.
+However, it prevents you from inhaling dust, exhaust fumes, and pollen throughout your travels.